Copy reports from other workspaces

 Your copy of the report

-View related datasets
+View related semantic models

 In the report, select More options > See related content.